fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Extend a patient's page in the frontend to list the <i>date</i>, <i>description</i> and <i>diagnose codes</i> of the patient's entries.

-You can use the same type definiton for an <i>Entry</i> in the frontend.
+You can use the same type definition for an <i>Entry</i> in the frontend.
 For these exercises it is enough just to copy/paste the definitions from the backend to the frontend.

 Your solution could look like this: